-- 42.3.1 If a captain refuses to carry out an instruction under Playing Condition 42.2.2.3 above, the Umpires shall invoke law 16.3 (Umpires awarding a match). - 42.3.2 If both captains refuse to carry out instructions under Playing Condition 42.2.2.3 above, in respect of the same incident, the Umpires shall instruct the players to leave the field.
-The match is not concluded as in Law 12.9 and there shall be no result under Law 16.
+- 42.3.1 If a captain refuses to carry out an instruction under Playing Condition 42.2.2.3 above, the Umpires shall invoke clause 16.2 (Umpires awarding a match). - 42.3.2 If both captains refuse to carry out instructions under Playing Condition 42.2.2.3 above, in respect of the same incident, the Umpires shall instruct the players to leave the field.
+The match is not concluded as in clause 12.6 and there shall be no result under clause 16.